endreymarcell/namingthings/src/pages/blog/svelte-wrong.md

 ---
 title: What Svelte got wrong
 pubDate: 2022-07-13
-excerpt: Just like many other folks, I quite enjoy using Svelte - heck, even this page is running on SvelteKit!
+excerpt: Just like many other folks, I quite enjoy using Svelte.
 Nevertheless, there are parts of the syntax where I respectfully disagree with the choices the team took.
 layout: ../../layouts/BlogPost.astro
 ---